swordapp/swordv3/src/sections/AUTH_NZ.md

 In all cases (On-Behalf-Of or not) where a user has authenticated to make a deposit, servers SHOULD preserve the user's identity in the
 `depositedBy` property of the Original Deposit in the Status document.
 In On-Behalf-Of deposit, the value given in the `On-Behalf-Of` header SHOULD be used for the value of the `depositedOnBehalfOf` property of the Original Deposit in the Status document.

+Note that recording a user's identity in this way does not have to contain enough information for the client to directly identify the user, and implementers should take note of privacy legislation when choosing what information to expose in these fields.